hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hypridle.md

 }

 listener {
     timeout = 330                                                     # 5.5min
-    on-timeout = hyprctl dispatch dpms off        # screen off when timeout has passed on-resume = hyprctl dispatch dpms on          # screen on when activity is detected after timeout has fired.
+    on-timeout = hyprctl dispatch dpms off                            # screen off when timeout has passed on-resume = hyprctl dispatch dpms on && brightnessctl -r          # screen on when activity is detected after timeout has fired.
 }

 listener {